prajnamort/bill_aggregator/Readme.md

 # Bill Aggregator

-Bill Aggregator is a program that simplifies your personal(family) bookkeeping.
+Bill Aggregator is a program that simplifies your personal/family bookkeeping.

 It aggregates all your bills from different formats/schemas into a single, unified file.